 - 1. Intermediate Power Distribution and Communication (IPDC) Facility - a.
 It is preferred that electrical power to ITS sites is obtained from an IPDC wherever possible.
 IPDC deployment may either be included in the overall ITS concept for design or as an existing installation. - b.
 All existing installation shall be evaluated to determine if sufficient capacity exists for the proposed additional loads.
 If capacity is insufficient, the DSE shall provide recommendations for modification of the IPDC for the additional loads. - c.
-The DSE shall verify the voltage drop between the ITS site and the IPDC site. - 2.
-Existing utility service - a.
-Where possible, existing electric utility service provided for an ITS device being removed can be utilized for a new device, provided that there is sufficient capacity for the additional load. - 3.
-New utility service - a.
-A new electric utility service connection may be considered for remote ITS deployments where IPDC deployments are NOT included in the project scope or where no other existing installations exist for obtaining electrical power. - 4.
-Solar - a.
+The DSE shall verify the voltage drop between the ITS site and the IPDC site.

+2. Existing utility service

+a.
+Where possible, existing electric utility service provided for an ITS device being removed can be utilized for a new device, provided that there is sufficient capacity for the additional load.

+3. New utility service

+a.
+A new electric utility service connection may be considered for remote ITS deployments where IPDC deployments are NOT included in the project scope or where no other existing installations exist for obtaining electrical power.

+4. Solar

+- a.
 For locations where connection to IPDC or electrical utility service connections are impractically far away, solar power may be considered. - b.
 Solar should always be regarded as the last acceptable option for permanent deployments, and only where the cost of AC grid power is prohibitive. - c.
-The DSE shall provide a cost estimate for solar versus new utility service connections and discuss these options with the Illinois Tollway before commencing either design. - d.
 Solar might be considered for temporary deployments in construction zones where utility service power is disrupted or unavailable due to construction operations.
 Where temporary solar power is utilized, the design shall accommodate the conversion to permanent utility service power.